The Sims 4 Gardening

 Note on Values & Making Money with Data

-Base Game values are what I saw after planting all perfect variants without grafting.
-Expansions frequently have base values.
-They are inconsistent at the moment but will be normalized in the future.
+Base Game values are for a normal quality harvest.
 To maximize profit, I suggest you take cuttings from high-value plants and Graft them onto fast-growing plants.
 A regular Blackberry bush takes a long time to grow harvestables.
 If you graft it to a Tomato plant, you'll get much better results.
 This is especially true of the U.F.O.
 Plant, which seems to grow slowest of all the Plants in Sims 4.